chedim/qmk_firmware/keyboards/blink/keymaps/default/readme.md

-# The default keymap for corny
+# The default keymap for Blink